BasBBakkerIMF/imfbookr/README.md

   labs(title = "Default Scatter Colors")
 ```

-Apply the IMF palette to any plot
+### This is how we would apply the IMF palette to any plot
 ```r
 # Line with IMF colors
 ggplot(test_data, aes(dates, value1, color = category)) +